kaashif/blog/_src/about.md

 ## Other things

-I'm like to contribute to my operating system, OpenBSD.
+I like to contribute to my operating system, OpenBSD.
 I am the maintainer of a few ports (check out
 [my repology.org page](https://repology.org/maintainer/kaashif@kaashif.co.uk))
 and try to send a patch in when I see a problem I can fix (usually an